jindongwang/transferlearning/code/deep/DeepMEDA/README.md

 # DeepMEDA (DDAN)

-A PyTorch implementation of 'Transfer Learning with Dynamic Distribution Adaptation' which has published on ACM Transactions on Intelligent Systems and Technology.
+A PyTorch implementation of **Transfer Learning with Dynamic Distribution Adaptation** which has published on ACM Transactions on Intelligent Systems and Technology.

 This is also called **DDAN (Deep Dynamic Adaptation Network)**.